antarctica/bas-air-unit-network-dataset/README.md

 **Note:** Though the `route_id` and `waypoint_id` columns are effectively foreign keys, though they are not configured as such within the GeoPackage.

-### Source data

-Input/source data MUST be saved in a GPX (GPS Exchange Format) version 1.1 file to be imported into this project.

-**Note:** Only GPX files produced by Garmin BaseCamp are supported.
-GPX files produced by other tools may also work but are not formally supported.

-Limitations:

-* Garmin BaseCamp does not support custom GPX extensions, except Garmin's own, limiting fields to the core GPX specification
-* this requires non-standard fields (such as `waypoint.last_accessed_at`) to be added to the comment freetext field, making it more complex (see notes in the [Creating a Waypoint](#rules-for-creating-waypoint-features) section)

 ### Test network

 A network consisting of 12 waypoints and 3 routes is used to: